SPARQL-Anything/sparql.anything/README.md

                                          option to be set).
  -j,--load-jar <filepath>                OPTIONAL - Filepath to an
                                          executable JAR to be dynamically
-                                         included.
+                                         loaded.
 The argument can be
                                          passed multiple times (one for
-                                         each JAR file to be included).
+                                         each JAR file to be loaded).
 ```

 Logging can be configured adding the following option (SLF4J).